 Collaborations and Partnerships

-Throughout his career, Perry’s collaborations with Gibson are marked by the creation of customized, signature models that reflect his style and specifications.
+Throughout his career, Perry’s collaborations with Gibson are marked by creating customized, signature models that reflect his style and specifications.
 Yet, his partnership with the company goes beyond creating signature models.

 Perry also contributes his expertise and insight to the Guitar Center’s Master Class mentorship program, a partnership initiative by Gibson and Guitar Center.
 The guitarist mentors young musicians shares insights about the music industry, and often showcases his custom Gibson models.